 Conservation Dinner Series: Rodney Jackson of Snow Leopard Conservancy joins us in the elephant room after dinner to give a talk about Snow Leopards, Herders and Mountain Landscapes.
-The conservation dinner series is complementary to all dinner guests.
-If you’d do not have a dinner reservation and would like to join, please book here.
-The conservation dinner series is sponsored by the Safari West Wildlife Foundation (SWWF).
+The conservation dinner series is complimentary to all dinner guests.

 About the Speaker: